-The University of Miami is hosting its first Computing Day, Friday April 14, 2023, from 10:00 AM to 3:00 PM at the new Frost Institute for Chemistry and Molecular Sciences building on the Coral Gables campus.
+Please join us for the University of Miami’s inaugural Computing Day, Friday April 14, 2023, from 10:00 AM to 3:00 PM at the new Frost Institute for Chemistry and Molecular Science building on the Coral Gables campus.

 Computing Day is part of a broad initiative to foster interdisciplinary collaboration and innovation in computing.
-The event convenes audiences engaged in all facets of computing, corporate and government professionals, faculty and student scholars from throughout the University and other academic institutions, as we design the future.
+The event convenes corporate and government professionals, faculty and student scholars, and other audiences engaged in all facets of computing as we design the future.

 Friday, April 14, 2023 | 10:00 AM-3:00 PM